Corning Incorporated

 GLW

-Corning specializes in manufacturing glass, ceramics, and related materials for various technology and industrial applications.
+Corning specializes in manufacturing glass, ceramics, and related materials for high-technology industries.

 Investment Opinion: Should I buy GLW Today?